-The current program counter bank is pushed onto the stack first, then the highorder byte of the return address and then the low-order byte of the address are pushed on the stack in standard 65x order (low byte in the lowest address, bank byte in the highest address).
+The current program counter bank is pushed onto the stack first, then the high-order byte of the return address and then the low-order byte of the address are pushed on the stack in standard 65x order (low byte in the lowest address, bank byte in the highest address).
 The stack pointer is adjusted after each byte is pushed to point to the next lower byte (the next available stack location).
 The program counter bank register and program counter are then loaded with the operand values, and control is transferred to the specified location.

-Opcode Availab le to: # of # of

-Addressing Mode Syntax (hex) 6502 65C02 65802/816 Bytes Cycles

-Absolute Long JSL long 22 × 4 8
+Opcode Available or on: # of # of Addressing Mode Syntax (hex) 6502 65C02 65802/816 Bytes Cycles Absolute Long JSL long (or JSR long) 22 Х 4 8

-(or JSR long)